What is Clattertron?

 The owner(s) of this blog is not compensated to provide opinion on products, services, websites and various other topics.
 The views and opinions expressed on this blog are purely the blog owners.
 If we claim or appear to be experts on a certain topic or product or service area, we will only endorse products or services that we believe, based on our expertise, are worthy of such endorsement.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.

 This blog does not contain any content which might present a conflict of interest.”

 Regarding the Amazon Affiliate program–I do not have access to any of your personal information via Amazon.
 Clattertron.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-To sum up: if you follow a link to Amazon.com from this site, and buy something, I get a percentage, without any additional cost to you.
-I do not know who ordered what–all I see are the items shipped and the price paid (no names, addresses, or payment information.
+To sum up: if you follow a link to Amazon.com, ThinkGeek.com, or other affiliate programs from this site, and buy any item(s), I get a percentage, without any additional cost to you.
+I do not know who ordered what–all I see are the items ordered/shipped and the price paid.
+I do not have access to any personal information–no names, addresses, or payment information.

 Bonus: I find quirky stuff on Amazon for my blog series, Amazon Enigmas.

 Daniel J. Hogan is a geeky cartoonist and writer living in Michigan.
 Daniel is available for freelance writing and cartooning commissions (Contact Daniel).
 This post contains affiliate links, unless it doesn't.